Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Anatomy of Fascism by Robert O. Paxton
+1. How to Clone a Mammoth by Beth Shapiro
 2. The Witcher: The Tower of Swallows by Andrezej Sapkowski

-### Current Book Completed Count as of 5/2/24
+### Current Book Completed Count as of 5/17/24

-Non-fiction - 3\
+Non-fiction - 4\
 Fiction - 7